 New Year’s Day Mummer’s Parade

 New Year’s Day has always been marked by special celebrations and traditions.
 One of the most ancient ways of welcoming in the New Year was the Mummer’s Dance.
+Step back in time to a chilly New Year’s day in 1909 New York and marvel as the strange procession goes by.
+Soon these sights will disappear forever, never to appear again, wiped away by the tide of change and modernity

 Here in this picture a group of costumed Mummers parade down a street of Philadelphia on New Year’s Day, 1909.
 Throngs of people including many children have lined the streets to watch the mummers.

-Traditional mummery (also called janneying) was a British in which people would dress in masks and disguises and visit the homes of neighbors incognito.
+Traditional mummery (also called janneying) was a British traditional pageant in which people would dress in masks and disguises and visit the homes of neighbors incognito.
 They would be welcomed by the householders and there perform tricks, pantomimes, and songs.
 The hosts would attempt to guess the identity of their guests.
 Mummer’s costumes were often very elaborate, and sometimes scary looking.

 Despite roots that may have gone back to Druid times, the practice nearly died out after 1861 when a law was passed making it illegal to wear a disguise in public, after a man was robbed and killed by assailants dressed as mummers.
 However vestiges of this practice survived in the England, Ireland, and parts of the United States and Canada.